-Type 1 diabetes develops when the insulin producing cells in the body have been destroyed and the body is unable to produce any insulin.
-Although Type 1 diabetes can develop at any age it usually occurs in childhood or before the age of forty.
+Develops when the insulin producing cells in the body have been destroyed and the body is unable to produce any insulin.
+Although Type 1 diabetes can develop at any age it usually occurs in childhood or before the age of 40.
 Treatment is with insulin, a healthy diet and regular physical activity.

-A wide range of services are offered, with clinics held at the diabetes centre’s at Scunthorpe and Grimsby hospitals and at the outpatient departments at Grimsby, Scunthorpe and Goole hospitals.
+We offer a wide range of services, with clinics held at the diabetes centre’s at Scunthorpe and Grimsby hospitals and at the outpatient departments at Grimsby, Scunthorpe and Goole hospitals.

 Conditions treated at diabetic clinics include:

-- Foot complications including ulcers, perhiperal neuropathy and charcot foot
+- Foot complications including ulcers, peripheral neuropathy and charcot foot

 - Insulin pump treatment